-Dedicated to the San Diego community since 1960, Rancho Coastal Humane Society (RCHS) was founded by animal lover Maria K. Lloyd who purchased property off a small dirt road in Encinitas, California.
-At that time the shelter was home to dogs, cats, birds, goats, sheep and even a burro named Milton.
-Today, that dirt road is the I-5, but the shelter still resides in the small yellow house where Lloyd once lived.
+Rancho Coastal Humane Society (RCHS) was founded in 1960 by animal lover Maria K. Lloyd who purchased property off a small dirt road in Encinitas, California.
+At that time, the shelter was home to dogs, cats, birds, goats, sheep and even a burro named Milton.
+Today, that dirt road is I-5, but the shelter still operates out of the same little yellow house.

-RCHS is known for its personalized pet adoption process, Friends of County Animal Shelters program (FOCAS) and humane education.
-We’re also recognized for programs and services that strengthen the human-animal bond, including the Animal Safehouse Program, the Community Pet Food Bank, Pet-Assisted Therapy and Pet Loss Support programs, Veterinary Care Program for Seniors and community outreach that all provide a “helping paw” to people in crisis.
-At RCHS we believe everyone should be able to keep their beloved pets safe, healthy and by their sides.
+RCHS is well-known for its personalized pet adoption process, Friends of County Animal Shelters program (FOCAS) and humane education programs.
+RCHS is also recognized for services that strengthen the human-animal bond, including the Animal Safehouse Program, the Community Pet Food Bank, Pet-Assisted Therapy and Pet Loss Support programs, Veterinary Care Program for Seniors and community outreach that provides a “helping paw” to people in crisis.
+At RCHS, we believe everyone should be able to keep their beloved pets safe, healthy and by their sides.

 A member of the San Diego Animal Welfare Coalition, RCHS abides by the pledge that NO healthy, treatable animal will ever be euthanized for time or space.
 Our shelter stands with the Coalition and abides by the Asilomar Accord when it comes to serving this community and its animals!